An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

-The exact and approximated wavefunctions Eq. (\ref{Two-body wave function - no approx}) and Eq. (\ref{pair wavefunction}) are illustrated in Fig. \ref{FIG1} respectively.
-The spin-up particle is fixed at $x_2=0$.
+The exact and approximated wavefunctions Eq. (\ref{Two-body wave function - no approx}) and Eq. (\ref{pair wavefunction}) are shown in Fig. \ref{FIG1} respectively.
+The spin-up particle is fixed at $x_2 \! = \!
+0$.
 Increasing $x_1$ from $0$, $\varphi(x_1,x_2)$ rapidly reaches the peak located at $x_{1,\rm peak} \sim \ln (L \lambda_s^{-1}) / (L \lambda_s^{-1})$.
 If $L\gg \lambda_s$, $x_{1,\rm peak}$ coincides with $x_2$.
-The peak is followed by a slow decay at the length scale of $L$.
+The peak is followed by a slow decay at the length scale of $L$, which means the spin-down particle prefers the right side of the spin-up one.
+This can be understood as a weaker version of the NHSE with localization length $L/\eta_r$.
+Note that this length decreases as $g$ increases, indicating that the localization is enhanced by the repulsive interaction, which distinguishes it from the conventional NHSE suppressed by repulsions as reported in the previous studies \cite{Masahito2021DissipatHubbard, Pan2023BoseGas, WZhong2023SpinChain, Kattel2023SpinChain, CShu2024BoseHubbard}.
 The behavior at $x_1<0$ can be obtained by applying the PBC.
-The spin-down particle prefers the right side of the spin-up one, which can be understood as a weaker version of the NHSE.
+As we will explain later, the two-body wavefunction can be generalized to the many-body case where the above picture still holds.